Refinance Calculator

 Who would benefit from choosing a loan with no points vs. paying points and/or origination fees?

 Choosing a loan with 0 points/origination fees generally benefits the borrower for the first 4 to 7 years of the loan.
 This is because you exchange lower up front closing costs for a slightly higher interest rate and monthly payment.
 This is a great option for people that do not have excess liquid cash or emergency funds and people that are not sure how long they are planning on keeping the loan.
 Since most people either refinance or sell their home every 3 to 5 years, this plan can be of great value.
-When determining whether a no point, no origination fee and/or no mortgage broker fee loan would work for you, you have to carefully consider the following:
+When determining whether a no point, and/or no mortgage broker fee loan would work for you, you have to carefully consider the following:

 • How long you plan on staying in the property?